rdiaz02/Zotero-to-Referey/README.md

 There are two basic settings you need to configure:

   - The name of the sqlite file
   - How to deal with paths for the PDFs

-Enter the preferences, and set the Database path to have the name of the sqlite file.
+Enter the Referey preferences, and set the "Database path" to the path of the sqlite file.

 For the PDFs you need to specify the "PDF folder path" (i.e., the place relative to where all PDFs and their enclosing directories live) and how